USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 snakemake --profile workflow/config
 ```

-This will actually launch the jobs and if you have added your email to line 14 of the config file, you should recieve confirmation as well.
+This will actually launch the jobs, and if you have added your email to line 14 of the config file, you should receive confirmation as well.

 After all of your Slurm jobs have completed, you should see that files have been downloaded into the data folder and output has been generated in the output folder.